 Over the spring, students throughout the district took the new computerized assessments known as the Smarter Balanced Assessment Consortium (SBAC) exams.
 The assessments are new, computer-based tests that measure student knowledge of California’s English language arts and mathematics standards in grades 3-8 and 11.
 The assessment system provided students and teachers with a wider range of questions tailored to more accurately indentify the knowledge and critical-thinking skills individual students have mastered.
 This is the first year that scores will be reported in California schools for the new academic check-up, which seeks to help all students graduate from high school prepared for college-level coursework and a 21st century career.

 The assessment system is new, therefore student score reports will also be new and look different.
-During the summer, parents and guardians will receive individual score reports in the mail.
+During the fall, parents and guardians will receive individual score reports in the mail.
 These reports will include detailed information about student performance in English language arts/literacy (ELA) and mathematics.

 Many, if not most students will need to make significant progress to reach the standards set for math and ELA that accompany college and career readiness.
 No student, parent, or teacher should be discouraged by scores, which will not be used to determine whether a student moves onto the next grade.
 Rather, the results will provide an opportunity to focus on the needs of students and support teachers and schools in their work.